The idea of the challenge

 Every participant of the event must follow the rule of an unsupported race.
 By unsupported we mean that a participant has to compete without external help from others (family, team, friends, etc.) that is not available to other participants of the challenge.

 Participants can buy food, equipment, wash their clothes, fix bicycles, etc. during the race but have to use only those services and resources that are publicly available to other race participants as well.
 Having a dinner with the family and friends that is paid by others is not in the spirit of this event so it's forbidden.

-Every participant must be on their own, without external help (unsupported).
-If you want to draw out, you must stop Live tracking system, contact organizers and tell about your situation.
-If case of emergency you can contact by phone.
-Organizers will make everything they can to help the participant.
+If you want to withdraw from the race, you must stop live tracking system, contact organizers and tell about your situation.
+In case of emergency you can contact organizers by phone.
+Organizers will make everything within their possibilities to help the participant.

-3. Safety measures (helmet, safety vest or reflectors). **
+3. Safety measures (helmet, safety vest or light reflecting clothes).

 4. Passport or ID card.

 5. Lightning system, including front and rear lights.